frederic-perez/AmE-dictionary/data/idioms.md

 __skid mark__ _slang_ :two: (skid marks) A mark or streak of feces on the inside of one’s underpants.
 __skinny-dipping__
 __skip a beat__ _His heart skipped a beat._
+__skullduggery__ An act or instance of deceitful, duplicitous, or dishonorably trickery.
 __slackjawed__ _He had gone slackjawed when Jack topd him the news._
 __slam (someone or something)__
 __slap (one) around__ To physically assault someone, especially as a means of control or intimidation. _Our dad wasn’t afraid to slap us around a bit when we got out of line as kids._